-- The quality of the simulation is quite good, with negligible mass balance continuity errors for both runoff and routing (-0.05% and 0.06%, respectively, if all data were entered correctly). - Of the 3 inches of rain that fell on the study area, 1.75 infiltrated into the ground and essentially the remainder became runoff. - The Node Flooding Summary table (not shown in Figure 2-11) indicates there was internal flooding in the system at node $J2^9$. - The Conduit Surcharge Summary table (also not shown in Figure 2-11) shows that Conduit C2, just downstream of node J2, was surcharged and therefore appears to be slightly undersized.
+For the system we just analyzed the report indicates the quality of the simulation is quite good, with negligible mass balance continuity errors for both runoff and routing (-0.39% and 0.03%, respectively, if all data were entered correctly).
+Also, of the 3 inches of rain that fell on the study area, 1.75 infiltrated into the ground and essentially the remainder became runoff.

+Viewing the Summary Report